 Did you know baby birds can carry

+Salmonella, which are harmful germs.
 Contact with live poultry – like chicks, chickens, ducklings, ducks, geese and turkeys – can be a source of human

-Animals can provide important opportunities for entertainment and learning.
+Animals can provide important opportunities for learning and entertainment.
 However, there is also a risk of getting hurt or sick from contact with animals.
 After you touch a baby bird or anything in the area where they live and roam,

 WASH YOUR HANDS so you don’t get sick.
 Each spring some children get infected with